 source or background events selected during the light curve creation.
 As well as the

-standard columns (TIME, position information, energy etc), the following
+, position information, energy etc), the following

 information has been added: